-- A long splash and followed by a gliding sound means the duck is skinning gently across the surface of the water.
+- A long splash followed by a gliding sound means the duck is skinning gently across the surface of the water.

 - A rustling sound indicates that grass, brush, or dried leaves usually means a duck or ducks are foraging for food under protective cover from predators.

-- A sudden loud flash can mean a duck or ducks are “running” across the water and might be trying to catch wind and fly – possibly because a threat is near.
+- A sudden loud flash can mean a duck or ducks are “running” across the water and might be trying to catch the wind and fly – possibly because a threat is near.

-- The pitter patter type of sound means the ducks are using their webbed feet to move quickly on dry ground or through a mud puddle.
+- The pitter-patter type of sound means the ducks are using their webbed feet to move quickly on dry ground or through a mud puddle.

-What a duckling sees during the first 60 minutes of its young life will critically impact its behavior for the rest of his life.
+What a duckling sees during the first 60 minutes of its young life will critically impact its behavior for the rest of its life.
 If a duckling immediately sees his momma hen and little duckling brothers and sisters, he will quickly imprint on them – his own kind.

-If the duckling is hatched in an incubator with random other duck eggs, or even chicken eggs, he will imprint upon his new little birthing mates.
+If the duckling is hatched in an incubator with random other duck eggs or even chicken eggs, he will imprint upon his new little birthing mates.

 When hatching ducklings in an incubator it is wise to let them see you as much as possible and handle the newborns often so they look to you for comfort and safety.